Vedasheersh/catpred/README.md

 ### Input preparation <a name="preparation"></a>

-Prepare an input.csv file as shown in examples/demo.csv Best way is to edit the demo.csv file
+Prepare an input.csv file as shown in catpred/examples/demo.csv

 1. The first column should contain the EC number as per [Enzyme Classification](https://iubmb.qmul.ac.uk/enzyme/).
 In case of unknown EC number at a particular level, use '-' as a place holder.
 For example, if the last two levels are unknown then, use 1.1.1.-